 Homemade Ranch Seasoning Mix

-- ½ cup buttermilk powder
+- ½ cup buttermilk powder or milk powder

 - 2 tbsp parsley dried